The Dutch are masters at taming water. Climate change is teaching them to just let it flood - Local News 8

 The Dutch are masters at taming water.
 Climate change is teaching them to just let it flood

-By Mick Krever and Phil Black, CNN Video with William Bonnett and Mark Baron, CNN Design by Henrik Pettersson, CNN
+By Mick Krever and Phil Black, CNN Video with Martin Bourke and Mark Baron, CNN Design by Henrik Pettersson, CNN

 In the spitting rain that is endemic to the Netherlands, Anneke van Lelieveld bundles up in her bright orange cardigan at her home on the New Merwede River, and turns to look out over the wetlands behind her garden.